Kylie Jenner Pranks Sleeping Mom, Kris, ‘In Her Natural Habitat’ By Screaming

 In an Instagram story she posted for her 171 million followers, Kylie and her best friend, Anastasia “Stassi” Karanikolaou, silently entered a living room to find Kris, dressed in an all-black ensemble, taking a nap on a floating couch suspended by chains.
 Her mother was asleep, unsuspecting, with her phone and her glasses beside her.

-“Guys, you’re not going to believe this.
+“You guys are not going to believe this.
 I found a Kris Jenner in her natural habitat,” Kylie narrated during the clip.

-Kylie described Kris as a “very dangerous” species, and continued to zoom in closer to her face.
-Then, she took a few steps back and let out a few ear-piercing screams.
+Kylie described Kris as a “very dangerous” species and continued to zoom in closer to her face.
+Then, she took a couple of steps back and let out a few ear-piercing screams.

-However, the prank didn’t go exactly as planned, because Kris didn’t appear to wake up right away.
-After screaming multiple times, Kris opened her eyes slowly and said, “You guys are crazy.”
+However, the prank didn’t go exactly as planned because Kris didn’t appear to wake up right away.
+After Kylie screamed multiple times, Kris opened her eyes slowly.

 Kylie was shocked the prank didn’t work the way she anticipated.